FlintSH/Flare/README.md

 - Customizing the site's appearance and branding
 - Managing advanced settings like custom CSS and HTML

-For more details on each setting, visit the [Docs](https://flare.fl1nt.dev) (coming soon).

 ## 📜 License

-Flare is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Flare is licensed under the MIT License.